Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 ## 4. Image

 - Image assets must be placed in `~\projects\<your_project>\assets\image\`.
-- The file format is `.png` because the absence of compression delivers high image quality.
+- The file format is `.bmp` because the absence of compression delivers high image quality.
 - Due to the uncompressed format, note that the files can be very big.
 - Images are used for a variety of reasons for rendering.